wendyverdonk93/docs/content/payments/integrations/ecommerce-platforms/drupal7/_index.md

 This rule sets the order to `processing` when the order is paid in full.

     * MultiSafepay order complete: Shipped at MultiSafepay
 This rule updates the [transaction status](/api/multisafepay-statuses/) to **Shipped** at MultiSafepay.
-For Pay After Delivery, Klarna, and E-invoicing, this triggers the invoicing process.
+For Pay After Delivery, Klarna, and E-Invoicing, this triggers the invoicing process.